HOW DO I CLEAN MY BRUSHES?

 Step 6 > Allow the brushes to sit for a short time; just a few minutes perhaps while you clean up the rest of your station.
 This will allow moisture to seep into the ferrules and loosen any paint particles still left there.
 After they've had a chance to sit, use the third and final (clean) solvent bath to give the brushes a quick swish and remove most of the remaining residue.
 Repeat steps 3 and 4.

 *It is not a good idea leave your brushes submerged in solvent for extended periods of time.
 Just wash them and allow them to dry.

 This process will keep your brushes clean and usable for a very long time.

-Finally, there is a myth going around about cleaning with oils such as safflower and walnut.
+*There exists a myth about cleaning with oils such as safflower, linseed, and walnut.
 While these oils do remove pigment particles from brushes, they aren't serving as "cleaners".
 Cleaning involves removing all oil and loose pigment from the hairs.
 There will be staining, but that stain is all that should be left behind.
 Walnut and safflower oils are drying oils, just like linseed.
-They all harden over time; a process known as curing.
+They all harden over time via oxidation in a process known as "curing".
 As a matter of fact, many paint manufacturers use safflower and walnut oil in their paint formulations as well as linseed.
 So when you consider that all of these drying oils are used to make paint, it should be fairly obvious that they cannot be used to clean brushes.
 If not properly removed they will cure inside of the hairs over time - especially at the ferrules, causing them to become stiff and uncomfortable to paint with.
 In order to truly wash your brushes and get them clean, you must use a solvent of some kind to remove all traces of oil and loose pigment particles.